yoyofyrah/yoyofyrah/README.md

 - 🔭 I’m currently working on creating goofy 2D games and goofier tools using the power of the Godot engine.
 - 🌱 I’m currently learning all I can about XR and networking in Godot to build social apps to connect with your online friends.
 - 🤔 I’m looking for help with finding the most optimal methods of learning new skills.
-- 💬 Ask me about anything related to Godot, game development, or programming in general.
-I'm always happy to share knowledge and exchange ideas with fellow nerds.
+- 💬 Ask me about anything related to Godot or game development.
+I'm always interested in sharing knowledge and exchanging ideas with fellow nerds.
 - 📫 How to reach me: Feel free to hit me on Github or connect with me on [Twitter](https://twitter.com/KirbyMumbo).
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love composing game music for imaginary RPGs in the style of Koichi Suigyama.